muneeb042/Skull-Stripping/README.md

 - Performed region growing from a seed pixel.
 - Grew regions based on intensity similarity (threshold = 100).
 - Saved grown regions as output images.
+- Didn't work on all the examples as we needed to change seed pixel for each image and it was very difficult to get the optimal seed pixel value for each image.
 - ![image](https://github.com/user-attachments/assets/ec9a1cea-b13d-42eb-9b8d-b71f4addecbd)